 In October, 2018, a study was completed for the SW 2nd Avenue and SW 4th Avenue corridors, connecting the University of Florida to Downtown Gainesville through the Innovation District.
 This study, prepared by the University of Florida, Innovation Square, and CHW Professional Consultants, identified several goals, including developing strategies for creating comfortable environmental conditions along the corridors; to include elements like shade structures, water features, and exploring sustainable and Low Impact Development (LID) systems.
 One of the urban design elements reviewed included the densities of existing buildings, and recommendations for potential infill.
 The five-story structure, Infinity Hall, is characterized as a "High Density" structure across from the potential project site, which is surrounded on all other sides by low density buildings.
-The study recommends to provide "careful infill development that will overwhelm existing neighborhoods," (page 87 of the report) (see Figure 10).
+The study recommends to provide "careful infill developments within residential neighborhoods" and that "care should be taken not to provide development that will overwhelm existing neighborhoods," (page 87 of the report) (see Figure 10).